PaulKinlan/paul.kinlan.me/content/2022-12-16-adding-activitypub-to-your-static-site.md

 ---
-date: 2022-12-16T14:16:15Z
+date: 2022-12-16 14:16:15+00:00
-slug: "adding-activity-pub-to-your-static-site"
+slug: adding-activity-pub-to-your-static-site
+summary: I added ActivityPub support to my static Hugo blog hosted on Vercel.
+It now automatically announces new posts to followers on the Fediverse.
+Key challenges included implementing the ActivityPub protocol for a static site, handling WebFinger discovery, managing Follow/Unfollow requests, and sending signed HTTP requests.
+I used Vercel Serverless Functions for dynamic request handling and Firebase Firestore for storing follower data.
+Check out the code and follow me @paul@paul.kinlan.me to see it in action!
 tags:
 - activitypub
 - static site
 - hugo
 - vercel
+- serverless
 - firebase
 - firestore
-  - serverless
 - webfinger
+- fediverse
+- indieweb
 - social web
-  - indieweb
-  - fediverse
-summary: "A guide to adding ActivityPub support to a statically generated website hosted on Vercel, using Hugo for content generation, Vercel Serverless Functions for handling incoming messages, and Firebase Firestore for data storage.
-It covers key aspects of ActivityPub implementation, including discovery via WebFinger, handling Follow and Undo requests, and posting updates to followers.
-The implementation details sending signed HTTP requests, managing followers, and generating an ActivityPub-compatible outbox feed using Hugo templates.
-The process involves generating an Actor configuration file, handling inbox messages for Follow and Undo actions, verifying signatures, sending signed Accept messages, and distributing new posts to followers upon site deployment."

 ---

 My blog is built on Hugo and hosted on Vercel.
 It mostly works well.